FINANCIAL SERVICES EVENTS

 The APEC Business Advisory Council (ABAC) is the formal mechanism for private sector input into the APEC process.
 Three U.S. company representatives are appointed by the U.S. government to serve on ABAC, and NCAPEC serves as the Secretariat for U.S. ABAC members.

-As a part of its support to ABAC members, NCAPEC works closely with the ABAC Finance and Economics Working Group (FEWG) to advance common financial services objectives, and to ensure that ABAC's recommendations and key messages to APEC officials reflect U.S. private sector priorities.
+As a part of its support to ABAC members, NCAPEC staff serve on the ABAC Finance and Economics Working Group (FEWG), Chaired by ABAC USA Member Richard Cantor, to advance common financial services objectives, and to ensure that ABAC's recommendations and key messages to APEC officials reflect U.S. private sector priorities.
 This engagement culminates annually with ABAC's Report to Finance Ministers and ABAC's annual Dialogue with Finance Ministers.

 Coordinating U.S. Private Sector Participation in the Asia-Pacific Financial Forum